AQUARIUM MEDICATIONS & TREATMENTS INTRODUCTION (Home)

 Pimafix is often effective where its sister product, Melafix is not.
 Since they have different anti-microbial properties, combining both is safe and occasionally more effective.

-One caution I would offer for the use of Pimafix is for marine aquariums; although I have not observed any problems, human and other animal studies have shown that the active ingredient in Pimafix is highly toxic when ingested and since most marine fish drink the water around them to regulate osmotic pressure in their bodies, the potential of over use exists in marine aquaria (I would most definitely not use with marine invertebrates!)
+One caution I would offer for the use of Pimafix is for marine aquariums; although I have not observed any problems, human and other animal studies have shown that the active ingredient in Pimafix is highly toxic when ingested and since most marine fish drink the water around them to regulate osmotic pressure in their bodies, the potential of over use exists in marine aquaria.
+As well, I would most definitely not use with marine invertebrates!

 MELALUCA TEA, TTO (Tea Tree Oil), cajeput oil found in MELAFIX:

-USE: Repairs damaged fins, ulcers, mild eye infections, and open wounds, often caused by rough handling, fighting, and occasionally “ammonia burns” (although a bathe or hospital tank with Methylene Blue is often more effective.
+USE: Repairs damaged fins, ulcers, mild eye infections, and open wounds, often caused by rough handling, fighting, and occasionally “ammonia burns”, although a fish bath or hospital tank with Methylene Blue is often more effective.

 Melaluca tea extract also promotes re-growth of damaged tissue and fins when used as an antiseptic.